dgittins/Metagenomics/binningCONCOCT.md

 ```

 \
-4. Generate table with coverage depth information per sample and subcontig
+4. Generate a table with coverage depth information per sample and subcontig

 ```bash
 for f in *_final.contigs.fa